4. Make An Offer They Can’t Refuse

 This technique is called Ransberger Pivot, and was invented by Ray Ransberger and Marshall Fritz.
 It’s pretty simple, they suggest that you don’t start arguing straight away, rather you listen and understand what they’re saying and how and why they feel the way they do.
 And when you begin talking, start by explaining the common ground that you share with the person, and then move on to explaining your views more deeply.
 This way you get a chance to correct them without hurting their ego, and they will actually listen to what you’re saying.

 Trick: Paraphrase their words and repeat back to show that you understand them.

 A positive way to win people over and influence them is to make them feel that you understand their feelings and empathize with them.
 The technique called Reflective Listening works well in this regard.
 You just need to paraphrase their words and repeat it back- this is an effective way to connect with people.
 Research shows that reflective listening used by therapists creates a good therapeutic relationship between the patient and therapist.
 People are likely to trust and express more emotions when this method is used.

 The same way, you can use this method while talking with your friends to make them feel more comfortable.
 Listen properly to what the person is saying, then rephrase it, turn it into a question, so that it confirms that you understand them.
 By doing this, you just proved that you care about them.
 Hence, the chances of them listening to what you have to say are higher, and they might even think of you as a good friend.

-Trick: Nod a lot while you talk, especially when leading up to asking for a favor.
+Trick: Nod a lot while you converse with the person you want to win over, especially before you ask for a favor.